progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- ## Plumbing and Porcelain ## -->

 Ta książka opisuje jak używać Gita przy użyciu około 30 komend, takich jak `checkout`, `branch`, `remote` itd.
-Ale ponieważ Git był początkowo tylko zestawem narzędzi do obsługi VCS, a nie pełnoprawnym systemem VCS, ma garść komend które wykonują niskopoziomowe czynności i zostały zaprojektowane do łączenia ich w łańcuchy komend w styli UNIXa lub wywoływania z skryptów.
+Ale ponieważ Git był początkowo tylko zestawem narzędzi do obsługi VCS, a nie pełnoprawnym systemem VCS, ma garść komend które wykonują niskopoziomowe czynności i zostały zaprojektowane do łączenia ich w łańcuchy komend w stylu UNIX lub wywoływania z skryptów.
 Te komendy generalnie nazywane są komendami "plumbing", a te bardziej przyjazne dla użytkownika to komendy "porcelain".

 <!-- This book covers how to use Git with 30 or so verbs such as `checkout`, `branch`, `remote`, and so on.
 But because Git was initially a toolkit for a VCS rather than a full user-friendly VCS, it has a bunch of verbs that do low-level work and were designed to be chained together UNIX style or called from scripts.
 These commands are generally referred to as "plumbing" commands, and the more user-friendly commands are called "porcelain" commands. -->